Day 1 You'll See:

 Country Music Hall of Fame

-This premier Music City institution, where Country Music’s finest are honored in grand Nashville fashion, recently revealed an impressive 210,000 square foot expansion nearly doubling the iconic Museum’s size, including 10,000 square feet of additional exhibit space, innovative retail, entertainment and education areas and a beautiful new Event hall affording guests breathtaking views overlooking Nashville’s stunning skyline.
-The Hall of Fame’s permanent chronological exhibition has been refreshed as well, to include more than 100 new artifacts from some of today’s hottest Country talents, including Jason Aldean, Brad Paisely, Eric Church and Carrie Underwood.
-Browse hundreds of stage costumes and instruments, explore extensive archives of oral interviews, photographs and moving images, and be amazed by a comprehensive multi-media history of Country Music and its brightest stars!
+This premier Music City institution, where Country Music’s finest are honored in grand Nashville fashion, recently revealed an impressive 210,000 square foot expansion nearly doubling the iconic Museum’s size, including 10,000 square feet of additional exhibit space, innovative retail, entertainment, and education areas and a beautiful new Event hall affording guests breathtaking views overlooking Nashville’s stunning skyline.
+The Hall of Fame’s permanent chronological exhibition has been refreshed as well, to include more than 100 new artifacts from some of today’s hottest Country talents, including Jason Aldean, Brad Paisley, Eric Church, and Carrie Underwood.

 RCA Studio B